Traveling is fantastic, but things can go wrong.

 B. Problem – Bedbugs: An old problem encountered a long time ago, but worth mentioning.

-We have managed to encounter these critters four times, but on the last time we found and avoided the stay.
+We have managed to encounter these critters four times, but last time we left because we checked the bed.
 Again, and it hasn’t been in places you would expect, and it hasn’t been in a long time.

-The first time we encountered bedbugs was at a four star resort in USA.
+The first time we encountered bedbugs was at a four-star resort in the USA.
 At the time I had no idea why both of us were insane with itching.
 It took a while to work out what they were.
 We spoke to management (contacted them after we had left) who came promptly and checked the room.
 They were extremely professional.

-The next time was in a three star hotel in Panama.
+The next time was in a three-star hotel in Panama.
 This time I saw the bites on my son’s torso first, and then his neck.
-I stripped the bed, and found bedbugs.
-So I placed one in paper and took it to reception.
+I stripped the bed and found bedbugs.
+So I placed one on paper and took it to reception.